Foil is one of our favourite art mediums. It’s cheap, easy to find, sparkly, reflective and really cool!

 - Tape (optional)

-I taped the sheet of foil to a tray so that it wouldn’t slip around and frustrate my three year old.
+To get started I taped a sheet of foil to a tray so that it wouldn’t slip around and frustrate my three year old.
 You could tape it to the table, or a sheet of paper or cardboard, or skip this step for older kids.

-We have been saving tissue paper from gift wrapping for ages and it’s the perfect paper to use for this activity as it is light and fluttery just like the foil.
+We saved the tissue paper from gift wrapping and it’s the perfect paper to use for this activity as it is light and fluttery just like the foil.
 It also looks lovely when the colours overlap and you can even a little shimmery shine from the foil underneath.

 Your son has made lovely use of the space in this piece